 Based on the findings of Smiderle et al. (2020), it is recommended for "PyAdventures" to include elements like adaptable difficulty levels and personalised feedback systems, taking into account the varying effects of gamification.
 The objective of these improvements should be to adapt the gaming experience in real-time to accommodate the unique learning speeds and preferences of each individual, hence improving the educational effectiveness for a wide range of learners.

-Implement additional adaptive learning functionalities that dynamically modify the level of difficulty in tasks, taking into account the player's progress and success in quizzes.
+Implement additional adaptive learning functionalities that dynamically modify the level of difficulty in tasks, considering the player's progress and success in quizzes.
 This adjustability guarantees that students are neither under-stimulated nor overburdened.

 Creating a modular course within the game that offers students the opportunity to select courses that align with their unique interests, so enhancing the personalised and engaging nature of the learning experience.

-Developing and include system measures that prohibit and identify common cheating techniques, so guaranteeing that players interact with the material in a genuine manner.
+Developing and include system measures that prohibit and identify common cheating techniques, so guaranteeing that players genuinely interact with the material.

-Employing distinct problem sets for individual players wherever possible, so diminishing the effectiveness of solution sharing and encouraging genuine problem-solving.
+Employing distinct problem sets for individual players wherever possible, so diminishes the effectiveness of solution sharing and encouraging genuine problem-solving.

 Providing students who successfully finish the fundamental course content with the option to engage in "expert-level" challenges or extensions, allowing them to delve deeper into the subject matter without excessively burdening the primary educational experience.